sartu01/dhkalign/docs/PRIVACY.md

 - **Preferences**: Theme and language settings (local storage)
 - **Cache**: Recent translations (for speed, stored locally)
 - **Error logs**: Only in your browser console, never uploaded
+- **Edge cache**: No translation content or user identifiers are stored in edge cache; only short-lived counters for rate limiting.

 #### Pro/Lifetime Users (Optional Account)
 If you choose to create an account for Pro features: